Kicking & Screaming (2005 film): Plot

-Meanwhile, Ditka also introduces Phil to coffee, which rapidly changes him from a mild-mannered caring dad, to an obnoxious, egotistical, over-competitive coach, not that different from his father, abusing kids and parents alike.
-The team's mantra becomes "Get the ball to the Italians", which, though effective, demoralizes his team.
-In the ultimate over-competitive act he benches his own son for the entire semi-final game.
+Meanwhile, Ditka also introduces Phil to coffee, which rapidly changes him from a mild-mannered caring dad to an obnoxious, egotistical, over-competitive coach, not unlike his father, abusing kids and parents alike.
+The team's mantra becomes "Get the ball to the Italians", which, though effective, demoralizes the team.
+In the ultimate over-competitive act, he benches his son for the entire semi-final game.

-The Tigers make it to the finals where they face off against the Gladiators.
-At half-time, the score is two-one to the Gladiators.
+The Tigers make it to the finals, where they face off against the Gladiators.
+At half-time, the score is 2–1 to the Gladiators.
 In a heart-to-heart discussion with his son, Phil realizes the error of his ways.
 He tells his team to do exactly the opposite of what he taught them.

-Although the Gladiators score one more goal after half-time, they don't give up hope.
+Although the Gladiators score one more goal after half-time, the Tigers do not give up hope.
 Phil gives the goalie a vision test with glasses from the crowd.
-From there, Ambrose scores one goal—making the score three-two.
+From there, Ambrose scores one goal—making the score 3–2.
 After another goal, the score is tied.
 The team rallies and produces a spectacular team performance to win 4–3, with Sam scoring the winning goal against his uncle Bucky, (Buck's child from his second wife and Phil's younger half-brother, who was born on the exact day as Sam) using a move that he practiced when his dad benched him in the semi-finals.

 Honoring the bet, Buck tries to give Phil the ball, but Phil refuses.
 Making peace with his father, they merge their businesses, realizing there is more to life than winning.

 The film ends with an adapted version of the "He's Got Balls" commercial originally produced by Buck.
-In it, the entire Tigers team appear, announcing the merger of Phil's vitamin shop—Phil's Pills—and Buck's Sporting Goods Store.
+In it, the entire Tigers and Gladiators team appear, announcing the merger of Phil's vitamin shop—Phil's Pills—and Buck's Sporting Goods Store.
 The team shouts, after the "He's got balls" line, "And vitamins."